hybridindie/spree_sunspot_search/README.md

 Customise the Facets Shown
 --------------------------

-Edit the initializer and specify you Product Properties, Product Options, and Price Ranges as an array
+Edit the initializer and specify you Product Properties, Product Options, and Price Ranges as an array.

-supposing you have model manufacturer and gender as addition properties you would add the following to the initializer

-`PRODUCT_PROPERTY_FACETS = [:brand, :model, :manufacturer, :gender]`

-same goes for product options

-`PRODUCT_OPTION_FACETS = [:color, :size]`

-and price ranges

-`PRODUCT_PRICE_RANGES = ["0-25", "25-50", "50-100", "100-150"]`

-look at the copied initializer for more options.
-You can add sorting options, specify custom facets, etc.
+The initializer should provide enough examples to get you started.

 Testing
 =======

-Pending
+TODO

 TODOs
 =====